 When implemented correctly, modern technology can greatly increase the speed and efficiency of your internal warehouse processes.
 When implemented poorly, the use of this technology can cause things to become convoluted and, more importantly, time-consuming.

 Although modern programs and systems can undoubtedly help workers find, pick and transport stock much more efficiently, using too many of these platforms will ultimately make your processes overly-complicated.
 Of course, when your warehouse is operating inefficiently, this will increase the time it takes to get stock onto your vehicles and negatively impact your delivery times.

 Instead of attempting to implement too much technology, you need to figure out which system works best for you and stick with it.
-Once you’ve streamlined and simplified the way your warehouse operates, the entire process will obviously become much quicker, while keeping your stock organized will always be vitally important to your delivery times.
+Once you’ve streamlined and simplified the way your warehouse operates and packs orders, the entire process will obviously become much quicker, while keeping your stock organized will always be vitally important to your delivery times.

 Carry Out Regular Vehicle Maintenance

 Having to cancel a delivery due to vehicle breakdown is always incredibly frustrating, both for fleet operators and affected customers.
 Not only does such poor service risk losing that customer forever, but it also means you’ve got to swallow the cost of rescheduling the delivery and repairing the broken vehicle.

 Although it may sound fairly obvious, the need for regular vehicle maintenance should not be underestimated.
 By making sure your vehicles are always healthy and operating safely, you can significantly reduce the risk of suffering a breakdown out on the road, ensuring you can always fulfill your scheduled deliveries on time and maintain high levels of customer satisfaction.